gnuradio/pybombs/README.md

 ### Recipes

-There are five recipes for building with PyBOMBS, but the main two of interest are:
+There are five gnuradio recipes for building with PyBOMBS, but the main two of interest are:

 * gnuradio-stable
     builds maint-3.7